ADACS-Australia/swinburne-rc-docs/docs/launching-instance.md

 We will boot from one of the base images that are provided on Nectar.
 Let's select the image with the latest Ubuntu release `NeCTAR Ubuntu 19.10 (Eoan) amd64` (at the time of this writing) by scrolling down and pressing the up arrow button next to it.
 Then scroll down and press next.

 ### Flavour
-We now choose a 'flavour' for our instance, which is basically a choice of sizing for the compute, memory and storage capacity.
+We now get to choose a 'flavour' for our instance, which is basically a choice of sizing for the compute, memory and storage capacity of the VM.
 What you can select depends on your project quota, but everyone with a trial project should be able to use one of the small flavours.

 Let's select `t3.small` by pressing the up arrow button next to it.